nezumi0627/live-wallpaper/README-en.md

 ## Installation Method

+1. [release page](https://github.com/nezumi0627/live-wallpaper/releases) from which zip file is downloaded
-1. Download the zip file from the [release page](https://github.com/nezumi0627/live-wallpaper/releases)
+2. Extract the zip file and extract the theme.zip
-2. Drag and drop the zip file into the Lively software to install
+3. Drag and drop theme.zip into the Lively software to install
-3. Click on the installed item to apply it (you can also set the dark/light mode in advance in the Lively software settings, which will be inherited at startup)
+4. Click on the installed item to apply it (you can also set the dark/light mode in advance in the Lively software settings, which will be inherited at startup)

 ## Screenshot